Welcome to the Appliances Online Blog

 Cleaning your suits at home is not only less expensive than dragging them down to the dry cleaner with each wear, but it’s often a gentler way of extending their lifespan, so you can look better for longer.

-FUN SUIT FACT: It’s recommended that you hang a suit back up on the rack for an airing-out after each wear for at least 24 hours (or three days, or a week) before pressing it back into service, as this give the materialsa chance to breathe and relax, which in turn helps to extend their lifespan.
+FUN SUIT FACT: It’s recommended that you hang a suit back up on the rack for an airing-out after each wear for at least 24 hours (or three days, or a week) before pressing it back into service, as this gives the materials a chance to breathe and relax, which in turn helps to extend their lifespan.

 Steam is your friend

-If you have access to a garment steamer (such as this model from Tefal), you can get your suit jacket looking pretty great simply by hanging it up and running steam over it.
+If you have access to a garment steamer, you can get your suit jacket looking pretty great simply by hanging it up and running steam over it.
 The warm steam relaxes the fibres, and gravity pulls them back into shape, leaving you with a much fresher suit.
 The steam’s moisture should also loosen up any lint or small grots on the jacket’s surface, making them much easier to brush away with a lint brush.

 Even without a specialised steamer, a regular iron can usually do a decent job of vertical steaming – just keep the hot surface well away from your garment to prevent damage.
 An iron with a steam generator tank is especially useful for ensuring a powerful and long-lasting supply of steam.